enspiral-dev-academy/eslint-config-eda/README.md

 # eslint-config-eda

 Linting configuration for Enspiral Dev Academy (EDA) challenges and projects.
-This is the x version that does ... you know
+This is the x version that isn't pretty

 ## Installation